-The 1oz South African Krugerrand is without a doubt our most popular product for private customers investing in gold.
+The 1oz South African Krugerrand is an extremely popular product for private customers investing in gold.
 First made in 1967, the Krugerrand has been made in huge numbers ever since.
-As a result, the Krugerrand usually has a lower premium over the gold price than other 1oz gold coins or indeed any gold products of similar size.
+As a result, the Krugerrand usually has a lower premium over the gold price than other 1oz gold coins.
 The Krugerrand is recognized throughout the world and is extremely easy to buy and sell because of its prestige and ease of verification.
 As the gold price is always quoted on the market per troy ounce, it is easy to monitor the fluctuation of the one ounce Krugerrand.
 These coins are usually the most cost effective way of buying physical gold for a private investor.

 Good for – 1st time gold investors and people seeking low premiums on small to medium scale investment.

 The 1oz Britannia is the British equivalent of the 1 oz Krugerrand produced by the Royal Mint.
 Unfortunately, as it is made in smaller quantities than the Krugerrand, it tends to have a slightly higher premium than the Krugerrand.
 The one advantage over the Krugerrand is that the Britannia as a legal tender coin does not count towards your capital gains tax liability.

 Good for – people who regularly exceed their CGT allowance.